Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Introduction

-where $\Vb$ denotes the velocity of the surface $\surf$ and $\timeD\qb[\para]$ denotes an observer-invariant instantaneous time derivative of the n-tensor field $\qb[\para]$, see \cite{Nitschke_2022}.
-To give the $L^2$-gradient on the right hand side of \eqref{eq:1} a mathematical meaning is the content of this paper.
-The delicate issue is the requirement of mutual independence of $\para$ and $\qb[\para]$. \footnote{Without any dependency on $\qb[\para]$, \eg\ for $\energy = \energy[\para]$ the $L^2$-gradient flow \eqref{eq:1} comprises the first variation of $\energy$ \wrt\ $\para$, which could be seen as the shape derivative in its strong form, see \cite{Henrot_2018,Ito_2006,Delfour_1991}.} But what does this actually mean?
+Here, $\Vb$ denotes the velocity of the surface $\surf$, and $\timeD\qb[\para]$ denotes an observer-invariant instantaneous time derivative of the n-tensor field $\qb[\para]$, see \cite{Nitschke_2022}.
+This work is concerned with providing a precise mathematical definition for the $L^2$-gradient on the right-hand side of \eqref{eq:1}.
+The delicate issue is the requirement of mutual independence of $\para$ and $\qb[\para]$:\footnote{Without any dependency on $\qb[\para]$, \eg\ for $\energy = \energy[\para]$, the $L^2$-gradient flow \eqref{eq:1} comprises the first variation of $\energy$ \wrt\ $\para$, which could be seen as the shape derivative in its strong form, as discussed in \cite{Henrot_2018,Ito_2006,Delfour_1991}.} What does this actually mean?
 When is a tensor field independent of its underlying spatial domain?
-How strong does such a independence has to be for the purpose of variation?
-We investigate these issues for variations of first kind and reveal consequences for such $ \hil $-gradient flows, \eg\ the requirement to chose the notion of independence consistent with the time derivative.
-Furthermore we provide physical cues to chose an appropriate notion of independence or a related time derivative.
-While this choice might be intuitive for elastic surfaces \cite{Gurtin_ARMA_1975,steigmann2007thin,Yavarietal_JNS_2016,sadik2016shells,Lewicka_book_2022,pezzulla2022geometrically} and fluidic surfaces \cite{scriven1960dynamics,Arroyoetal_PRE_2009,Reutheretal_MMS_2015,Kobaetal_QAM_2017,jankuhn2018,Miura_QAM_2018,Reutheretal_MMS_2018,Kobaetal_QAM_2018,guven2018geometry,torres2019modelling,reuther2020numerical}, this changes for viscoelastic surfaces \cite{Snoeijer_PRSA_2020,deKinkelder_JCP_2021} and surface liquid crystals \cite{Reuteretal_PRSA_2019_Preprint,Reuteretal_PRSA_2020}.
-Crucial examples where the last two are of relevance are biological surfaces, \eg\ the actomyosin cortex which drives cell surface deformations or on a larger scale epithelia tissue which deforms during morphogenesis.
-Existing models for such applications are still at its infancy \cite{Mietke_PNAS_2019,deKinkelder_JCP_2021,Maroudas-Sacks_NP_2021,Hoffmann_SA_2022,SalbreuxJuelicherProstCallan-Jones__2022,Morris_2022}.
-However, they all have in common to chose the notion of independence and the time derivative in an adhoc fashion.
-As these systems are by definition out of equilibrium, the dynamics matters.
+We investigate these issues for variations of the first kind and reveal consequences for such $ \hil $-gradient flows, \eg\ the requirement to choose the notion of independence consistent with the time derivative.
+Furthermore, we provide physical cues to choose an appropriate notion of independence or a related time derivative.
+While this choice might be intuitive for elastic surfaces \cite{Gurtin_ARMA_1975,steigmann2007thin,Yavarietal_JNS_2016,sadik2016shells,Lewicka_book_2022,pezzulla2022geometrically} and fluidic surfaces \cite{scriven1960dynamics,Arroyoetal_PRE_2009,Reutheretal_MMS_2015,Kobaetal_QAM_2017,jankuhn2018,Miura_QAM_2018,Reutheretal_MMS_2018,Kobaetal_QAM_2018,torres2019modelling,reuther2020numerical}, this changes for viscoelastic surfaces \cite{Snoeijer_PRSA_2020,deKinkelder_JCP_2021, sadik2023nonlinear} and surface liquid crystals \cite{Reuteretal_PRSA_2019_Preprint,Reuteretal_PRSA_2020, mihai2020plate, ozenda2020blend, singh2022ribbon,bartels2022lce}.
+Crucial examples where the last two are of relevance are biological surfaces, \eg\ the actomyosin cortex, which drives cell surface deformations \cite{reymann2016cortical,naganathan2018morphogenetic}, or on a larger scale, epithelia tissue, which deforms during morphogenesis \cite{Maroudas-Sacks_NP_2021}.
+Existing models for such applications are still in their infancy \cite{Mietke_PNAS_2019,deKinkelder_JCP_2021,Maroudas-Sacks_NP_2021,Hoffmann_SA_2022,SalbreuxJuelicherProstCallan-Jones__2022,Morris_2022}.
+However, they all share the feature of choosing the notions of independence and time derivative in an ad hoc fashion.
+As these systems are by definition out of equilibrium, their dynamics matter.
 We will demonstrate the dependency of the dynamics on the notion of independence.
-Any quantitative study of such systems therefore requires to deal with these issues.
+Any quantitative study of such systems, therefore, requires dealing with these issues.